arcxp-ce-support/Fusion-Training-User-Stories/README.md

 8. Ensure that your Basic layout has been selected

-9. In the `Cureate` tab, click on `Add Feature` in any of the layout sections and select your `Sample color block` feature
+9. In the `Curate` tab, click on `Add Feature` in any of the layout sections and select your `Sample color block` feature

 10. Save and republish your page and open up the live page